-- Credit-based insurance scoring (CBIS) (majority of models) - Usage-based insurance (emerging area) - Location-based models (use of geographical, demographic characteristics) - Catastrophe models (earthquakes, wildfires wind/hail) - IMPORTANT: We need to see the model and have it filed via SERFF in order to approve it.
+- Credit-based insurance scoring (CBIS) (majority of models) - Usage-based insurance (UBI) - Vehicle history models (only some characteristics allowed) - Location-based models (use of geographical, demographic characteristics) - Catastrophe and other peril-specific models (earthquakes, wildfires, wind/hail) - "Price optimization" models: Models which determine the extent to which a selected relativity moves toward an indicated relativity.
+These models may only consider characteristics related to the risk of insurance loss - not price elasticity of demand, tendency to complain, tendency to shop for insurance.
+(See Bulletin 17-001.) - IMPORTANT: We need to see the model and have it filed via SERFF in order to approve it.